|

 Fectio

+between c.
 250 and 450 through example.
-Our goal is to show
+Our goal

-to both children and adults alike.
+show and tell, to both children and adults alike.

 Have you ever worn a lorica hamata/mail